 Aerospace technology is in a constant state of evolution.
 From engines and fueling systems to electronics, navigational instruments, and exterior designs, aerospace manufacturers and operators are always working to make aerospace equipment more streamlined, efficient, and cost-effective.
 Advances in aerospace actuation systems have been a key player in making aircraft faster, more maneuverable, and more economical.

 Aerospace actuators are used to transmit and redirect motion energy from mechanical sources to create usable linear or rotary motion.
 Initially, aerospace actuators operated mechanically through the use of cables, gears, and rods.
 These systems later gave way to hydraulic and pneumatic systems with levers, control columns, hydraulic cylinders, and compressed air.
 As electrical technology continued to advance, control levers and columns were slowly replaced with computerized electronics.
-Although hydraulics and pneumatics continue to be used in a variety of aerospace applications, electromechanical actuators powered by the flight engines are becoming increasingly common.
+Although hydraulics and pneumatics continue to be used in a variety of aerospace applications, electromechanical actuators are becoming increasingly common for their size and streamlined design.

 Interest in energy-efficient, sustainable technology in recent decades has encouraged this shift from traditional hydraulic systems to electromechanical actuators.
 Aerospace actuator manufacturers are motivated by a desire to reduce fuel consumption and emissions while enhancing aircraft performance and efficiency.
 Due to their simpler design and computerized control systems, aerospace electromechanical actuators help to improve fuel efficiency and sustainability and offer the added benefit of enhanced control and reliability.